Inedo/inedo-docs/ProGet/administration/security/creating-tasks.md

 Note: Delete with Add privileges are proxy attributes for Overwrite.

+### Feeds (Accept Package Promotions<sup>F</sup>) {#feeds data-title="Feeds (Accept Package Promotions)"}

+This attribute permits promoting a package from another feed (the "source" feed) into the feed this permission applies to.
+You should also grant View and Download Package permissions on the source feed.

 ### Feeds (Manage<sup>F</sup>) {#feeds data-title="Feeds (Manage)"}

 This allows for full control over the feed, including changing package stores.
 It is effectively administrative access for the feed, and is a proxy attribute for all other attributes.